- 27 Jan 2025

 About Relationships

-A Relationship is how two assets are connected.
+A relationship is how two assets are connected.
 For example, devices are connected to users based on when they were last used by them.
 Software is connected to devices if it is installed on them.
-This connection, the Relationship, is visualized in the Asset Graph as an arrow that indicates the "direction" of the Relationship.
+This connection, the relationship, is visualized in the Asset Graph as an arrow that indicates the type of the relationship.

-Once a Relationship is created, you can visualize it and expand its connections using the Asset Graph allowing you to investigate environmental dependencies more accurately to help reduce the attack surface.
+Once a relationship is created, you can visualize connected assets with the Asset Graph.
+There, you can expand its connections allowing you to investigate environmental dependencies more accurately to help reduce the attack surface.

-Multiple Relationships between asset types can be created.
-You can set one of them to be the default Relationship to make working with these asset type pairs easier.
+Multiple relationships between asset types can be created by relating the assets using different fields.
+You can set one of them to be the default relationship to make working with these asset type pairs easier.
 The default will be selected automatically when you explore connections.

-Click Create New over the right side of the Custom Relationships Managment table.
+Click Create New above the Custom Relationships Management table.
 The New Assets Relationship drawer opens.

-To test whether the Relationship is valid, click Test Run.
+To test whether the relationship is valid, click Test Run.
 The results of the test are displayed in a message box.
-See Using Test Run.
+See Testing a Relationship.

 When the Test Run is Successful